ro-the-creator/Disney---Streaming-Business-Analysis/README.md

 ***

 <p align="center">
-Continuing with Pandas, I wanted to find a critical insight: the count of shows above a 90 Rotten Tomatoes rating for each streaming platform.
-In order to do this, some transformation to the data must be done.
+Continuing with Pandas, I wanted to find a critical insight: the number of shows with a 90% Rotten Tomatoes rating for each streaming platform.
+To do this, I had to transform the data.
 </p>

 ```c++